Electronic Data Interchange (EDI)

 An Introduction to EDI

-Electronic Data Interchange (EDI for short) is the method by which Deringer can remove manual processes from any transaction, reducing labor costs and replacing them with electronic means to greatly improve efficiency and accuracy.
+Electronic Data Interchange (EDI) is the method by which Deringer can remove manual processes from any transaction, reducing labor costs and replacing them with electronic means to greatly improve efficiency and accuracy.
 EDI is a two-way street.
 We receive your data, process it, and send the appropriate acknowledgement(s) and responses to you and/or a third party (such as a government agency).

 The ultimate goal of any EDI process is “lights out” processing.
 This refers to any integration between Deringer and our trading partners’ systems that is so well constructed that no manual intervention is required at any point from beginning to end of the transactions.
 Of course, this 100% integration isn’t always realistic or appropriate for all trading partners.
-For any partner, no matter what systems they use or how technically inclined their staff, EDI can provide solutions to increase efficiency and accuracy.
-Each keystroke and mouse click avoided is a step in the right direction!
+For any partner, no matter what systems they use, EDI can provide solutions to increase efficiency and accuracy.
+Each keystroke and mouse click avoided is a step in the right direction.

 How to Get Started